grozdanovic0/jwd-js-assessment/README.md

 4. Reload the page when the reset button is clicked (hint: search window.location)

 5. Add a countdown timer - when the time is up, end the quiz, display the score and highlight the correct answers

-The assessment must be completed by 2pm.
-When you have finished, upload your work to GitHub Pages and share the link with your pod instructor by DM on Slack.